pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 Accordingly, for this field only, ``extra == "name"`` is equivalent to ``"name" in extras``, while ``extra != "name"`` is equivalent to ``"name" not in extras``.
-Other comparison operations on ``extra`` are not defined and publishing tools SHOULD emit an error, while locking and installation tools may evaluate them as False.
-Unlike the newer ``extras`` field, this field SHOULD be accepted by both publishing tools and index servers.
+Other comparison operations on ``extra`` are not defined and publishing tools SHOULD emit an error, index servers MAY disallow uploads containing such environment markers, while locking and installation tools SHOULD evaluate them as False.
+Unlike the newer ``extras`` field, environment markers using this field SHOULD be accepted by both publishing tools and index servers.
 Marker evaluation environments intended for project dependency declarations will typically need to handle evaluation of ``extra`` field comparisons, while other evaluations of environment markers will not generally need to do so.

 The ``implementation_version`` marker variable is derived from :py:data:`sys.implementation.version <sys.implementation>`: